sl0/opti/README.txt

 The sleep command now is called externally although the internal command works well, because it's useful to have an idea of internal state from the outside.
 All they are called using their full pathname.

+Version 0.8 introduces syslog of all actions except sleeps, not needed, but funny

 Version 0.7 sorting is quicker now due to an error in counting entries before.
 Works in production environment since version 0.5 without any